job/aclhound/DOCUMENTATION.md

 There's a little trick going on the first time you are deploying ACLs to a device, as it will rename the existing ACLs, and replace them with a -v4 or -v6 suffix.
 See also next topic on actual binding, and the LOCKSTEP process.

 #### ACL bindings / LOCKSTEP process
 Binding of ACLs to specific interfaces is not setup within ACLhound.
 You do need to configure this on the device itself.
-This is only for the initial binding of a specific ACL on an interfance.
+This is only for the initial binding of a specific ACL on an interface.
 When deploying, ACLHound does detect to which interfaces ACLs are bound, and does a neat trick with some switching (LOCKSTEP process) during uploading/applying to have the new ACL applied without any impact.

 This process is as follows: